vandadnp/dartpad_workshop_starter/public/rows/instructions.md

 # Rows

-A row, in UI frameworks, usually is a UI component that arranges its children horizontally.
-In SwiftUI a row is constructed using `HStack`, in UIKit a row is created with a `UIStackView` with a horizontal axis and in Flutter a row, well, is created with the `Row` widget.
+A row is a UI component that arranges its children horizontally.
+In SwiftUI, a row is constructed using `HStack`, in UIKit a row is created with a `UIStackView` with a horizontal axis.
+In Flutter, a row is created with the `Row` widget.

 # Rows in SwiftUI vs Flutter